mehmandarov/mehmandarov.github.io/_posts/2016-07-23-five-pillars-of-a-good-maven-project.markdown

 [Apache Maven][18] is a build automation tool used primarily for Java projects.
 It has been around for a while, and it does not seem to be going anywhere anytime soon (whether some of you like it or not).
 Recently, it has been confirmed yet again, this time in ZeroTurnaround's [Java Tools and Technologies Landscape Report 2016][1] (see the _Build Tools_ section).

-The good thing about Maven is that you can do almost anything with it and it's plugins.
+The good thing about Maven is that you can do almost anything with it and its plugins.
 With such a great ecosystem of plugins, able to do nearly anything, one might wonder where to begin when setting up a new Maven project, or improving your old one.

 I usually like to think of five main categories – or pillars – that we will be looking into in this post.
 Each category will have a set of example plugins that are meant to serve merely as a starting point.